Corporate learning is about doing as much as you can with as little as possible. That’s why curation is central to everything that Filtered does.

 The second is more difficult.
 To be in any way scalable, curation has to be undertaken by software and, despite its many abilities, artificial intelligence is not human enough yet to accurately define something as subjective as “quality”.
 Luckily, we have a workaround which, while simple, is incredibly effective.
 As Gloria Origgi elaborates here, with an excess of information too large to possibly digest, the solution is to rely on the quality of the provider, not the information itself.

 That’s what we do.
-Part of the curation process is judging which providers can be trusted to consistently supply high quality content.
+Part of the content curation for learning process is judging which providers can be trusted to consistently supply high quality content.
 This is a human process in which a provider’s portfolio of content is judged according to a set of 7 criteria:

 - Business-useful (applicable in real business)